Enhanced sampling methods for molecular dynamics simulations: Useful notions and notations

-\hypertarget{ref:IS} {\paragraph{Importance Sampling}} A family of methods where a different probability distribution $\tilde\nu(\vx)$ from the target one is sampled, in such a way that the ratio of the two distributions is known or estimated numerically, typically up to a multiplicative constant.
-The biased probability density arises from a biased potential energy function or another modification of the Hamiltonian of the system:
+\hypertarget{ref:IS} {\paragraph{Importance sampling}} A family of methods where a separate, distinct probability \hyperlink{ref:Distribution} {distribution} $\tilde\nu(\vx)$ from the target one is sampled, but in such a way that the ratio of the two distributions is known or estimated numerically.
+Therefore, the \hyperlink{ref:targetdist} {target} probability and averages using the \hyperlink{ref:targetdist} {target} probability can be calculated.
+Usually this is done to focus sampling on configurations that contribute more to any averages of interest.

 The name refers to the idea of favoring sampling of the regions of importance, or if they are unknown, to flatten sampling towards a more uniform distribution.
+Frequently, the difference in probability is expressed in terms of some sort of \hyperlink{ref:biasingE} {biasing potential} $\tilde U(\vx)$.
 Importance sampling methods include the biasing potential and biasing force methods (\hyperlink{ref:Adaptive} {adaptive} or not), localization methods and adaptive \hyperlink{ref:Seeding} {seeding} methods described in Sections~\ref{sec:localization}, \ref{sec:biasing_potential}, \ref{sec:AdaptiveBiasSimulations} and \ref{sec:seeding}.

 As explained below, unbiased properties of the original distribution may be obtained by \hyperlink{ref:Reweighting} {reweighting} from the modified, sampled distribution to the desired distribution.
 In practice, the sampled distribution is chosen to emphasize samples that contribute strongly to the averages of interest, making the reweighted average over samples from the modified distribution a low-variance estimator.